 See the recipe card below for quantities.

 The 'regular' basil that we use most commonly in North America is Genovese basil, also known as sweet basil.
-It tastes sweet with a hint of cloves.
-If you can't find Thai basil or Thai holy basil, use sweet basil and this recipe will still taste great.
+This variety tastes sweet with a hint of cloves.

-Thai basil tastes similar to sweet basil, but with an additional anise- or liquorice-like flavour.
+Thai basil (bai horapa / ใบโหระพา) tastes similar to sweet basil, but with the addition of an anise-or liquorice-like flavour.
 It also holds up better in high temperatures, making it a great addition to stir fries.
-This is the variety that I used for this recipe.
+This is the variety that I used for this recipe because I couldn't find Thai holy basil.

 Substitutions

-You can substitute the beef broth with vegetable broth or water in this recipe.
+- Beef broth - Substitute beef broth with vegetable broth or water.
 Or if you use poultry meat instead of beef, replace the beef broth with chicken broth.

 Storage

-Keep leftovers stored in an airtight container in the refrigerator for up to three to four days.
+Keep leftovers stored in an airtight container in the refrigerator for up to 3-4 days.
+Reheat on the stove over medium heat until warmed through.

 Print📖 Recipe